henkbirkholz/draft-moskowitz-ecdsa-pki/draft-moskowitz-ecdsa-pki.md

 signs the Intermediate level signing certificate.
 As such, once the Root level is created and signs the Intermediate level certificate it can be locked up.
-In fact, the Root level could exist completely on a mSD boot card for an ARM small computer like a RaspberryPi.
+In fact, the Root level could exist completely on a microSD boot card for an ARM small computer like a RaspberryPi.
 A copy of this card came be made and securely stored in a different location.